TVilla-prog/Cyclistic/README.md

 This data is stored and uploaded in RStudio.
 Thirty three eligible Fitbit users consented to the submission of personal tracker data, including minute-level output for physical activity,heart rate, and sleep monitoring.
 It includes information about daily activity,steps, and heart rate that can be used to explore users habits.
 The data sets contains 18 CSV files organized in log format.
 Step 3: Process
-Please see .Rhistory process of importing datasets into RStudio as well as cleaning functions.
+Please see bellabeat_case_study_2.R process of importing datasets into RStudio as well as cleaning functions.
 Step 4: Analyze
 In this step of analyzing there are 33 participants in the activity,calories, and intensities datasets, 24 in the sleep dataset, and only 8 in the weight dataset.
 Since there are only 8 participants in the weight dataset means that more data would be needed to make a strong reccommendation or conclusion.
 There are no significant changes in weight coming from these 8 participants and decided to not use dataset further.
 Observations made from summaries: